Medical scrubs have to do it all, especially when you consider the type of work environment where they’re a necessity.

 - Medelita’s scrubs consist of bacteriostatic fabric technology that inhibits the growth or reproduction of bacteria.
 The fabric also wicks moisture and keeps wearers drier and more comfortable than similar fabrics.

-- There’s little if no shrinking with the first wash and none with subsequent washes.
-Medilita says the fabric becomes softer with each washing while the colors won’t fade.
+- There’s little to no shrinking with the first wash and none with subsequent washes.
+Medilita says the fabric becomes softer with each washing, while the colors won’t fade.

 Medilita’s scrubs come in four colors: black, grey, and a couple of shades of blue.

 - Unique fabric that provides plenty of softness and comfort

 - Provides maximum ease of movement